Sargent Shriver: 1960s

 Shriver and JFK at the White House in August 1961.

 In 1960, Shriver once again received serious courting by Democratic leaders in both Chicago and across the state to enter the Democratic primary for the 1960 Illinois gubernatorial election.
 Shriver even met with Mayor Daley and the Cook County Democratic Committee to gauge a possible run at Daley's urging.
 However his father-in-law, Joseph P. Kennedy, told Shriver he would not be able to run or else he could seriously cripple the Presidential campaign of his brother-in-law, John F. Kennedy.
 His father-in-law cited the oversaturation of Catholic candidates in Illinois could cost the Democrats the state in November (Kennedy, Shriver, and Daley were all Catholic).

 When John F. Kennedy ran for president, Shriver worked as a political and organization coordinator in the Wisconsin and West Virginia primaries.
 During Kennedy's presidential term, Shriver founded and served as the first director of the Peace Corps from March 22, 1961, to February 28, 1966.

-Shriver has been credited with convincing a hesitant Kennedy to contact Coretta Scott King after her husband, prominent civil rights activist Martin Luther King, was jailed for civil disobedience in Georgia in October 1960.
-Kennedy's phone call to Coretta Scott King was credited with helping to strengthen black support for Kennedy's candidacy.
+Shriver was credited with convincing a hesitant Kennedy to contact Coretta Scott King after her husband, prominent civil rights activist Martin Luther King Jr., was jailed for civil disobedience in Georgia in October 1960.
+Kennedy's phone call to Coretta Scott King was credited with helping to strengthen Black support for Kennedy's candidacy.

 After Kennedy's assassination, Shriver continued to serve as Director of the Peace Corps and served as Special Assistant to President Lyndon Johnson.
 Under Johnson, he created the Office of Economic Opportunity and served as its first director.
-He is known as the "architect" of the Johnson administration's "war on poverty".
-Hired by President Johnson to be the "salesman" for Johnson's war on poverty initiative, Shriver initially was "not interested in hearing about community action proposals."
+He is known as the "architect" of the Johnson administration's "War on Poverty".
+Hired by President Johnson to be the "salesman" for Johnson's War on Poverty initiative, Shriver initially was "not interested in hearing about community action proposals."
 The Job Corps movement was more consistent with his goals.
 Thus, soon after his appointment, Shriver "moved quickly to reconsider the proposed anti-poverty initiative."

-Shriver founded numerous social programs and organizations, including Head Start, VISTA, Job Corps, Community Action, Upward Bound, Foster Grandparents, Legal Services, the National Clearinghouse for Legal Services (now the Shriver Center), Indian and Migrant Opportunities and Neighborhood Health Services, in addition to directing the Peace Corps.
+Shriver founded numerous social programs and organizations, including Head Start, VISTA, Job Corps, Community Action, Upward Bound, Foster Grandparents, Legal Services, the National Clearinghouse for Legal Services (now the Shriver Center), Indian and Migrant Opportunities, and Neighborhood Health Services, in addition to directing the Peace Corps.
 He was active in the Special Olympics, which was founded in 1968 by his wife Eunice.

 Shriver was awarded the Pacem in Terris Peace and Freedom Award in 1967.
 It was named after a 1963 encyclical letter by Pope John XXIII that calls upon all people of good will to secure peace among all nations.
 Pacem in terris is Latin for 'Peace on Earth'.